anreitersimon/Medbrain-Tutorial/STEP3.md

 FHIR-Resources have very few required properties since it tries to support many healthcare-standards which may have different requirement

-It is up to the developer to refine the definition of a sufficiently defined resource for the specific context it is used in.
+It is up to the developer to refine the definition of a sufficiently specified resource for the context it is used in.

 As an orientation the `ELGA Implementierungsleitfaden` was used.

 #### Patient

-This is the central since all data shown in the app is specific to __one__ patient which represents the user of the app.
+This is the central resource since all data shown in the app is specific to __one__ patient which represents the user of the app.

 [more information](FHIR-Resources/Patient/Patient.md)